-Public managers should measure employee performance to keep track of its quality.
-Performance measurement, however, sometimes do more harm than good to employee performance.
-For example, employees will likely be tempted to disregard things that are not on the metrics.
+Performance measurement aims to keep track of the quality of police performance.
+Performance measurement, however, sometimes do more harm than good to police performance.
+For example, officers may be tempted to disregard things that are not on the metrics.

 #3 "Feedback dilemma"